Some Thoughts on Dog Behavior: Is your dog dumb, defiant or stressed?

 Posted on September 28th, 2012 by FetchMasters in Behavior Modification

-Nobody promised me a rose garden, but sometimes I wish someone would have.
-Life has been stressful lately: teenager issues, running a business, multiple projects with tight deadlines, financial obligations — you know, the same junk you deal with.
-But when life is stressful, I put on a happy face, work hard and try not to burden others with it.
+Nobody promised me a rose garden, but sometimes I wish they would have.
+Life as a human, a business person, a dog trainer and a family man can get stressful.
+Between dealing with family challenges running a business, trying to complete multiple projects with tight deadlines, financial obligations — you know, the same junk you deal with — the stress of life can figure significantly into our behavior.

-I have occasionally had clients call me a “dog whisperer,” usually after I have a lucky break and make a nice spurt of progress with a dog.
-They mean it as a compliment and typically don’t realize how poorly Caesar is viewed in the positive dog training community.
-I usually just thank them and explain I am more of a dog watcher than a whisperer.
+They then siad that I was a “dog whisperer.”
+They mean it as a compliment and had no idea how poorly Caesar Milan is viewed in the positive dog training community.
+I just thanked them and explained that I am more of a dog watcher than a whisperer.

 - Holding breath